How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Check for consistency.

 If it meets a stage 1 baby food (soupy, silky, no chunks), CONGRATS!
-You are done and you have made your homemade puree for your baby!
-Move on to step 5 for storage
+You are done, and you have made your homemade puree for your baby!
+Move on to step 5 for storage.

 If your puree is too thick, add some breast milk, formula, or a small amount of bottled water little by little to thin it down.

 Pro-Tip: My Dad always recommended erring on the side of a little thicker than a little thinner.
-Because, you can always add a little more breastmilk, formula, or bottled water before you serve it.
-It is more difficult to thicken baby food that is too soupy.
+Because you can always add a little more breastmilk, formula, or bottled water before you serve it, it is more difficult to thicken baby food that is too soupy.

 How To Keep And Store Your Baby Food